As Omnilert systems store critical contact information, good security practices are strongly encouraged.

 Other important security settings:

-- Allow administrators to change their own password: By default, this box is checked and admins can change their own passwords.
+- Allow administrators/subscribers to change their own password: By default, this box is checked and admins can change their own passwords.
 If un-checked, your admins will not be able to change their passwords.
 A super admin will need to manage their passwords for them.

 - Password expiration requires administrator reset: If checked, admins who allow their password to expire will be locked out.
 The admin won't be permitted to log in until a super admin unlocks their admin account.

-What happens when an admin's password expires?
+What happens when a password expires?

 If you allow admins to change their own passwords, after an admin's password expires, the system will prompt them to create a new password when they next try to log in with the expired password.